 field of health building, and also education to the people in the residential areas.
 It is done in one of the areas that is close to a waste disposal site.
 Then we gather children in that place, then we provide education related to health, related to basic education programmes, such as reading and writing, as well as habits such as washing hands, and at the same time we adjust it to the existing customs, … here we believe that cleanliness is part of faith, then we apply it to our programme, so we … convince them that even though you live in a slum, … which is close to a waste disposal site, but you can still take care of yourself, stay healthy, your mind is also broad[ened], to be able to study, can have a broad view of the world.”
 (S1)

-“…I think at the second year of university, I have [been] involved in the social projects, hold by BEM, what is BEM called?
-BEM is the student organization of the faculties of public health.
-It is [held] during COVID-19 and it went to Bogor.
-What we do is we did intervention about health, about stunting specifically.
+“…I think in the second year of university, I have been involved in the social projects held by BEM, what is BEM called?
+BEM is the student organisation of the faculty of public health.
+It is held during COVID-19, and it went to Bogor.
+What we do is we did an intervention about health, about stunting specifically.
 We go to the three targets.
 The first one is for the elementary school students.
 The second one is for the senior high school students, junior and junior high school students.
 And the last one is for the kader (community volunteers).
-Okay, and we hold a class using the Zoom meetings and it takes about a week for the class, every day, five days a week.
-And we give education about how to prevent stunting, what is stunting, and anything about stunting and how we cope with stunting.
+Okay, and we hold a class using Zoom meetings, and it takes about a week for the class, every day, five days a week.
+And we give education about how to prevent stunting, what stunting is, and anything about stunting and how we cope with stunting.
 And we also do the advocacy to the stakeholders in the villages.”
 (S2)

 “…and here, we are from the Faculty of Forestry and Environment, especially from the Forest